5 Natural & Non-Toxic Ways to Instantly Kill Ants

 TERRO Liquid Ant Bait

-Liquid ant bait is an effective and cheap form of ant killer.
-We especially like the TERRO Liquid Ant Bait.
-These baits are designed to attract most foraging household ants.
+The TERRO Liquid Ant bait is designed to attract most foraging household ants.
 Once the liquid bait is consumed by the ants, the active ingredient will slowly affect their digestive system and kill them.
-The bait is designed this way in order to kill off other ants you don’t see.
+The bait is designed this way so that it kills off other ants you don’t see.
 Click here to learn more about the TERRO Liquid Ant bait.